O’Brien exits Irish media after 30 years of mixed fortunes

 Denis O’Brien is exiting the Irish media landscape after three decades of mixed returns.
 Photograph: Alan Betson

-The sale of Communicorp to Bauer Media Audio represents Denis O’Brien’s exist from Irish media after 30 years of decidedly mixed fortunes.
+The sale of Communicorp to Bauer Media Audio represents Denis O’Brien’s exit from Irish media after 30 years of decidedly mixed fortunes.

 The price has been reported at about €100 million, which is thought to equate to more than 10 times’ earnings.